timelery/Kohler-DTV-Plus/README.md

 I have found that it is not possible to SSH into the contorller through the DHCP provided IP address.
 However, through analysis of the system operating system I see that they have an implementation of SSHD active on the chip.
 I assume that it is not enabled.
 There is also no active USB port.
 However, the board itself has pins for one.
 I believe Kohler has removed the USB port in the latest models.

 Without a USB port and no SSH access it will be very difficult to devise another way of interfcing with the controller other than through the discovered cgi scripts.

+** UPDATE **

+I have found a few references to what looks to be a REST api in some of the files Iwas able to peep into.

+In particular, I see a reference to "/api/v1/device/status/"

+I will be spending some time looking into this to see what I can find.
+Stay tuned.